spar5an/Msci-GW/README.md

 - Training loop -> Done
 - Testing of trained model --> Done
 - Parameter Search for best model --> Done

-TODO FOR NORMALISING FLOWS
+- TODO FOR NORMALISING FLOWS --> Done
     - Basic model first, just mapping from latent to parameter space, nothing conditional yet --> Done
     - Data structure: Check how to read in the data correctly --> Done
     - Loss function --> Done
     - Full architecture --> DONE BY HAMZA TYVM HAMZA

-REFACTOR JHPY to work with everything --> working on this now
+- REFACTOR JHPY to work with everything --> Done
-- Rewrite dingo_style using functions in jhpy
+    - Rewrite dingo_style using functions in jhpy --> Done
-- Update training function?
+    - Update training function --> Done
-- Guassian function from pytorch
+    - Guassian function from pytorch --> Done

+- For training function, get it to revert to best model when scheduler activates
 - Update to pycbc data
 - Update to pycbc noise

 - Data pre-processing
 - Dropout + Batch Normalisation
 - Transforms -> Neural Spine Flow?
 Might be worth checking for others